Kalmoohi (2010 TV series): Plot

-Mother Josephine sends letter to Noor Bano and she returns to Murree.
-To avoid the conflict in her house, Bey Ji goes to Farooqabad in her ancestral house.
-After her departure, Sultana's foot gets injured after which Aliya has to manage all the work.
-As, she becomes unable to manage the work Sultana goes to Lahore, in Faheem's house.
-Adil brings Bey Ji back to the haveli and Noor Bano also returns from Murree.
-On her returning, several incidents related to her forces Shani to think about her and gets attracted to her.
-Noor Bano decides for a picnic for the family and she along with Aliya, Adil and Shani go to the Hiran Minar where Aliya notices her husband's inclination towards Noor Bano.
-On their returning to haveli, Shani tells to Aliya that Noor Bano is becoming a part of their lives and without her it will be difficult to live.
-She suggests that they should get Noor Bano and Adil get married so that she could never go away from them.
-However, there comes a misunderstanding between Shani and Aliya and he sends her to Lahore to spend few days there.
-Shani then completely lures by Noor Bano and unwilling she too feels the same.
-He tells her that he loves her but she shows hesitancy as she had a soft spot for Adil in her heart.
-Aliya wants to return to Sheikhupra but Shani forbids her.
-She returns by herself at a night and catches Shani and Noor Bano red-handed who are engaged in close conversation in the room at night.
+Mother Josephine sends a letter to Noor Bano, and she returns to Murree.
+To avoid the conflict in her house, Bey Ji goes to Farooqabad, her ancestral house.
+After her departure, Sultana's foot gets injured, after which Aliya has to manage all the work.
+As she becomes unable to manage the work, Sultana goes to Lahore, to Faheem's house.
+Adil brings Bey Ji back to the haveli, and Noor Bano also returns from Murree.
+Upon her return, several incidents related to her force Shani to think about her, and he gets attracted to her.

+Noor Bano decides to organize a picnic for the family, and she, along with Aliya, Adil, and Shani, goes to Hiran Minar, where Aliya notices her husband's inclination towards Noor Bano.
+On their return to the haveli, Shani tells Aliya that Noor Bano is becoming a part of their lives, and without her, it will be difficult to live.
+She suggests that they should get Noor Bano and Adil married so that she can never go away from them.
+However, a misunderstanding arises between Shani and Aliya, and he sends her to Lahore to spend a few days there.

+Shani is then completely lured by Noor Bano, and, unwillingly, she too feels the same.
+He tells her that he loves her, but she shows hesitation, as she had a soft spot for Adil in her heart.
+Aliya wants to return to Sheikhupura, but Shani forbids her.
+She returns by herself at night and catches Shani and Noor Bano red-handed, engaged in a close conversation in the room at night.
 Bey Ji gets angry and blames Noor Bano solely for it.
-She in return tries to inform her about the nature of her son who had an eye on her since her arrival but she doesn't want to hear anything.
-She instantly leaves the haveli and goes to Adil who drops her to the station in the morning to leave for Murree.
+She, in return, tries to inform her about the nature of her son, who had an eye on her since her arrival, but she doesn't want to hear anything.
+She instantly leaves the haveli and goes to Adil, who drops her at the station in the morning to leave for Murree.

-On reaching Murree, she shares the incident with Mother Josephine who tells her her fault.
-Shani reaches Murree too after her.
-She denies her and tells him to go back to pursue her marriage life.
-Later, she calls Adil and apologises.
+Upon reaching Murree, she shares the incident with Mother Josephine, who tells her it's her fault.
+Shani reaches Murree too, after her.
+She denies him and tells him to go back to pursue her married life.
+Later, she calls Adil and apologizes.